OSTOMY ASSOCIATION OF NEW YORK / 212-864-1968

 Our ostomy support group came into being in 1952.
 It originated in a ground-breaking initiative in 1951 by a social worker and Dr. Albert Lyons to bring together male and female patients recovering from ostomy surgery at Mt.
 Sinai Hospital in New York City for mutual support.
 This first “QT” group, (letters refer to the two original hospital wards) became a template for other support groups, which later joined together forming a national group UOA (later to become (UOAA)).
-Although OANY has evolved in both its format and scope over the past 67 years we remain rooted in our original mission.
+Although OANY has evolved in both its format and scope over the past 71 years we remain rooted in our original mission.
 We continue to provide mutual support for, and facilitate the post-surgery recovery, adjustment, and quality of life of, individuals in the greater New York area with ostomy and other diversion procedures.
-We achieve this through ongoing meetings, our newsletter, phone and e-mail exchanges, our web site, and, when feasible, face-to-face visits.
+We achieve this through ongoing zoom meetings, our newsletter, phone and e-mail exchanges, and our website.

-Meetings offer a variety of topics and formats.
+ZOOM Meetings offer a variety of topics and formats.
 Open Discussions allow informal sharing of experiences and information in an accepting and welcoming environment.
-Meetings also presents an ideal opportunity for individuals who will be undergoing surgery, to learn and observe firsthand, thereby dispelling misconceptions and myths that may be associated with ostomy and related surgeries.
-Other programs feature presentations by WOCNs, physicians and other healthcare professionals who discuss such topics as physical fitness, nutrition, pain management, social, psychological and sexual concerns, travel tips, surgical alternatives, etc. Our very popular Annual Products Expo, hosts representatives from various manufacturers/ distributors to showcase new products and services, discuss and answer questions about their purpose and use, and gain feedback about our personal experiences with these products.
+Meetings present an ideal opportunity for individuals who require surgery to learn about and interact with others living with ostomy surgery.
+This experience can dispel misconceptions and myths that may be associated with ostomy and related surgeries.
+Other programs feature presentations by WOCNs, physicians and other healthcare professionals who discuss such topics as physical fitness, nutrition, pain management, social, psychological and sexual concerns, travel tips, surgical alternatives, etc. Our very popular Products Presentations, hosted by representatives from various manufacturers/distributors to showcase new products and services, discuss and answer questions about their purpose and use, and gain feedback about our personal experiences with these products.
 The result is a true give-and-take, and a learning experience for all.
 At virtually every meeting, a clinical nurse specialist is available to speak with individuals seeking guidance concerning wound/ostomy issues.

-We are available to ostomates, their families, friends and healthcare providers via our telephone information line, the Contact Us section of our website, and, when feasible, face to face visits.
+We are available to ostomates, their families, friends and healthcare providers via our telephone information line, the Contact Us section of our website, and via our zoom meetings.
 As patients often return home quite soon after surgery, we provide ongoing e-mail and telephone support to facilitate recovery, as an adjunct to the follow-up and support available from the healthcare team.
 In addition to individualized support, we provide individuals with information and additional resources to enable them to navigate the recovery process with renewed confidence.

 OSTOMY / DIVERSION SUPPORT